codeface-io/SwiftObserver/README.md

 ### Observers

-Each observation involves one *observer* observing one other object.
-By conforming to `Observer`, the *observer* adopts functions for starting and ending observations. <a id="combined-observations"></a> You may start up to three observations with one combined call:
+By conforming to `Observer`, the *observer* adopts functions for starting and ending observations.
+Each observation involves one *observer* and one observed object. <a id="combined-observations"></a> An  `Observer` may start up to three observations with one combined call:

 ~~~swift
 dog.observe(tv, bowl, doorbell) { image, food, sound in